fscelliott/rollouts-test/docs/Setup/manage-environments/index.md

 - created v4.0 in the web ui
 - restructured the dirs, renamed files according to the readme-sync tool conventions
 - manually downloaded an image from the docs (since readme doesn't actually export the images)

+(note to self did I run:
+curl https://dash.readme.io/api/v1 -X GET -u <key> at some point?)

-- ran (in my case) npx ts-node sync/index.ts --apiKey 17liL6nGhUFTAE7WfJR0Ip7JAI256Hr1 --version 4.0 --docs /mnt/c/Users/franc/Documents/GitHub/rollouts-test/docs/
+- ran (in my case) npx ts-node sync/index.ts --apiKey <key> --version 4.0 --docs /mnt/c/Users/franc/Documents/GitHub/rollouts-test/docs/

 ..and it works!